isabellaobrien/the-book-room/README.md

 ## Deployment
 ***
 - The site was deployed via github pages:
-    - I naviagted to my github repository.
+    - I navigated to my github repository.
     - I clicked settings.
     - In the settings I looked for Pages.
     - In pages I changed the branch option from none to main.